transmission-remote-gui/transgui/trunk/readme.txt

 GNU General Public License for more details.
 *********************************************************************************

 Transmission Remote GUI is feature rich cross platform front-end to remotely control Transmission daemon via its RPC protocol.
-It is faster and has more functionality than build-in Transmission web interface.
+It is faster and has more functionality than builtin Transmission web interface.

 Transmission Remote GUI is developed using Lazarus RAD and Free Pascal compiler.